Sultanate of Ifat: Decline and fall

 In 1376, Sultan Sa'ad ad-Din Abdul Muhammad, also called Sa'ad ad-Din II, succeeded his brother and came to power, who continued to attack the Abyssinian Christian army.
 He attacked regional chiefs such as at Zalan and Hadeya, who supported the Emperor.
 According to Mordechai Abir, Sa'ad ad-Din II raids against the Ethiopian empire were largely hit-and-run type, which hardened the resolve of the Christian ruler to end the Muslim rule in their east.
 In the early 15th century, the Ethiopian Emperor who was likely Dawit I collected a large army to respond.
 He branded the Muslims of the surrounding area "enemies of the Lord", and invaded Ifat.
 After much war, Ifat's troops were defeated in 1403 on the Harar plateau, Sultan Sa'ad ad-Din subsequently fled to Zelia where Ethiopian soldiers pursued him.
 Al-Maqrizi narrates:

 the Amhara pursued Sa'd al-Din as far as the peninsula of Zeila, in the ocean, where he took refuge.
 The Amhara besieged him there, and deprived him of water; at last one of the impious showed them a way by which they could reach him.
 When they came upon him a battle ensued; and after three days the water failed.
 Sa'd al Din was wounded in the forehead and fell to the ground, whereupon they pierced him with their swords.
 But he died happily, falling in God's cause.

+However, no other contemporary source corroborates the invasion of Zeila, and it is thought that an Amhara incursion into Zeila was unlikely to have occurred.
 After Sa'ad ad-Din's death “the strength of the Muslims was abated”, as Marqrizi states, and then the Amhara settled in the country “and from the ravaged mosques and they made churches”.
 The followers of Islam were said to have been harassed for over twenty years.

 The sources disagree on which Ethiopian Emperor conducted this campaign.
 According to the medieval historian al-Maqrizi, Emperor Dawit I in 1403 pursued the Sultan of Adal, Sa'ad ad-Din II, to Zeila, where he killed the Sultan and sacked the city of Zeila.
 However, another contemporary source dates the death of Sa'ad ad-Din II to 1410, and credits Emperor Yeshaq with the slaying.

 According to Harari tradition the Argobba fled Ifat and settled around Harar in the Aw Abdal lowlands during their conflict with Abyssinia in the fifteenth century, a gate was thus named after them called the gate of Argobba.
 Adal Sultanate with its capital of Harar emerged in the southeastern areas as the leading Muslim principality in latter part of the 15th century.
 Several small territories continued to be ruled by different Walasma groups up to the eighteenth century.
 By eighteenth century several Christian dynasties named Yifat and Menz, which were the province names of Ifat sultanate, were established.
 Presently, its name is preserved in the Ethiopian district of Yifat, situated in North Shewa of the Amhara region.